-Des Moines Public Schools would like to provide families and staff with an update on COVID-19, commonly referred to as Coronavirus, as the the number of confirmed cases continue to increase in Iowa and across the nation.
+Des Moines Public Schools will continue to provide families and staff with updates on COVID-19, commonly referred to as Coronavirus, throughout the summer as we continue our Return to Learn planning.

 This web page will be updated as new information or guidelines are provided by public health officials.
 The right-hand menu contains additional information on Coronavirus and its impact at DMPS.

-Thank you for your support and partnership as we work together to during this pandemic, and our hope to see our students, teachers, staff, families and volunteers back in our schools when it is safe.
+Thank you for your support and partnership as we work together during this pandemic, and for joining us in our hope to see our students, teachers, staff, families and volunteers safety back in our schools.